 5 Savings Goals to Reach in Your 20s

 When you are in your 20s, you are establishing the habits that will follow you throughout your life.
-This is especially true of your finances.
-If you practice good financial habits in your 20s, you will be in a much better place financially as you continue forward.
-In your 20s, you establish your career, and prepare to start your family.
-You likely will move and start working in a different place than where you attended college.
+This is especially true for your finances.
+In short, if you practice good financial habits in your 20s, you will be in a much better place financially in the future.

 Build an Emergency Fund

 One of the first things you should be saving for is an emergency fund.
 An emergency fund is an insurance policy for your finances and makes it easier to stick to your budget and not go in debt.
 For example, you would use your emergency fund to cover an unexpected medical expense or house repair, or even to help cover your living expenses if you were to lose your job.